php-school/docker-phpschool/README.md

 **1. Run a container with phpschool.**

-    docker run -i -t -v /<DIRECTORY-ON-YOUR-MACHINE>:/phpschool/:rw rafaelcgstz/phpschool bash
+    docker run -i -t -v /<DIRECTORY-YOUR-MACHINE>:/phpschool/code:rw rafaelcgstz/phpschool bash

 **2. To verify your code.**

     In the docker container - navigate to /phpschool

     learnyouphp verify <name-of-solution-file>

 # Advanced

-This creates a docker container with the learnyouphp, Callable functions workshops and the workshop manager.
+This creates a docker container with the learnyouphp, callable-functions workshops and the workshop manager.

     docker build -t phpschool .

-Contributions welcome.
+# Contributions welcome!